IIM Calcutta – Personal Interview ExperiencesAnisha Mukhija

-Let me give a brief introduction about my profile,
+Let me give a brief introduction to my profile,

-Panel had 3 interviewers (let us call them P1, P2 and P3, P1 was in fiftees, P2, P3 were in thirtees probably).
+The panel had 3 interviewers (let us call them P1, P2, and P3, P1 was in the fifties, P2, P3 were in the thirties probably).

 P1: So, Shreyansh, you are an academician, where do you work?
 Me: Answered, told that I teach quant at a CAT coaching institute (interrupted)